Your CV has won you an interview, which means it’s time to get serious about maximising your chances of landing the role.

 Stage 3: Prepare For Questions

 5. Prepare loose answers to specific questions, with strong examples of your past success, and carefully selected examples of any development areas.
-Many interview questions in a financial interview will be behavioural, such as ‘Tell us about a time when you enjoyed success or lead a team’.
+Many interview questions in a banking interview will be behavioural, such as ‘Tell us about a time when you enjoyed success or lead a team’.
 Remember, they’re looking for an example that shows the skills they’re looking for in the job description.
 Always use data and specific examples to prove your competence.

 For example, if you consistently surpassed targets to bring on board new wealth management prospects, have the data ready to prove it (on paper if you can).
 If you were able to cross-sell products and services to clients consistently, what were they?